-Section 17. (a) Beginning January 15, 2023, the Executive Committee of the Alabama STEM Council shall employ an external consultant to evaluate Sections 1 to 19, inclusive, the work of mathematics coaches, and the implementation and outcomes.
-The external consultant shall be selected through an open request for proposals process adopted by the executive committee.
-Each proposal shall be reviewed by a panel of key stakeholders, chosen by the executive committee, and shall be assessed using a defined set of priority indicators.
-The executive committee shall appoint a panel of 11 stakeholders to review each proposal.
-The membership of each panel shall include all of the following:
+Section 16. (a) Beginning January 15, 2023, the 1 2 Executive Committee of the Alabama STEM Council shall employ an external consultant to evaluate this act, the work of 3 mathematics coaches, and the implementation and outcomes.
+The 4 5 consultant shall be selected through an open request for 6 proposals process adopted by the executive committee.
+Each 7 proposal shall be reviewed by a panel of key stakeholders, chosen by the executive committee, and shall be assessed using 8 a defined set of priority indicators.
+The executive committee 9 10 shall appoint a panel of 11 stakeholders to review each proposal.
+The membership of each panel shall include all of 11 the following: 12

-(1) The Director of the Alabama STEM Council.

-1 (2) An elementary public school based mathematics coach.
+- (1) The Director of the Alabama STEM Council. - 14 (2) An elementary public school based mathematics coach.